 Over time, it is not uncommon to find small holes and dents in your drywall.
 However, we know that you want your business to make a great impression, so those small imperfections cannot go unchecked.
-Typically, these small holes and dents are easy and inexpensive to fix and you can likely handle them on your own.
+Typically, these small holes and dents are easy and inexpensive to fix and you can likely handle them on your own, known as DIY drywall.
 All you’ll need is some spackle, a putty knife, sandpaper, and matching paint.
 For slightly larger holes, you can even get a patch kit from your local hardware store and have everything you need to fix the hole with ease.

 Professionals for Severe Damage

 Sometimes drywall damage can be so damaged that you have no choice by to replace the wall entirely.
-In this case, we definitely recommend calling in a professional drywall contractor to handle the job for you.
+In this case, we definitely recommend calling in a professional drywall contractor to handle the job for you, instead of doing DIY drywall.
 In order for a room to function as it’s intended, your drywall needs to be installed properly, and expert installation makes all the difference.